- Community Engagement Program

 - Independent Community Living Program

 Community Engagement Program

 LPCS provides a valuable service in the Lincoln Park community as a referral source for those in need.
 Neighborhood churches, hospitals, and police direct people in need of assistance to the LPCS Community Engagement Program (CEP) for resources addressing temporary housing and other services.
 CEP provides basic services including showers, laundry, clothing, toiletries, a warm meal, and wellness checks provided by UIC doctors, and medical, and pharmacy students one Sunday per month.
-CEP is LPCS’s satellite location on the weekends at 645 W. Fullerton (black wrought iron gate) 1:30 pm- 6:00 pm.
-Any adult experiencing homelessness or at risk of becoming homeless is eligible to come to CEP for basic services and/or for case management.
+CEP takes place at 645 W. Fullerton (black wrought iron gate) 1:30 pm- 6:00 pm.
+Any adult experiencing homelessness or at risk of becoming homeless is eligible to come to this program for basic services and/or for case management.

 CEP Referral Information: